MFBD

 He found that the “error-reduction algorithm usually decreases the error rapidly for the first few iterations but much more slowly for later iterations.”
 He states that for the single image case convergence is “painfully slow” and unsatisfactory for that application.

-According to Fienup, in 82, a method proven to converge faster for both cases is the input-output (IO) algorithm.
+According to Fienup, a method proven to converge faster for both cases is the input-output (IO) algorithm.
 The IO algorithm differs from the error-reduction algorithm only in the object domain.
 The first three operations are the same for both algorithms.
 If those three operations are grouped together as shown in Figure 2 they can be viewed as a nonlinear system having input g and output g’.
 “The input g(x) no longer must be thought of as the current best estimate of the object; instead it can be thought of as the driving function for the next output, g'(x).”

 The basic IO algorithm uses the following step to get the next estimate